outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - info insight paths like 'lie => joke => distortion => insight'
       - system insight paths like 'three core functions + combine function with this definition + n distortions to nearest hub'

-    - network design favors adjacent features
+    - network design favors an adjacency definition that differentiates features
       - to get around this, build in a concept of default core objects like boundaries/limits/intersections to the network structure or data propagation (send data on possible boundary line positions) to look for & focus on those first rather than continuous sets of adjacent high-variance, pattern-containing features
       - why would patterns like textures make it through as a semantic filter - bc the repetition is interpreted as significant by network design, or the texture is likely to be located in more data subsets than a shape https://www.quantamagazine.org/where-we-see-shapes-ai-sees-textures-20190701/